Oregon Property Seller Advisory | Oregon Realtors®

 If repairs or remodeling have been done on the property, the seller will want to make certain the work was properly done and permitted.
 Buyers will often ask the seller for any invoices or other documentation for obvious repairs or remodels.
 Sellers should, therefore, anticipate questions about any recent repairs or remodels and be ready to demonstrate they were done properly with the required permits.

 A real estate licensee can help the seller assess the need to demonstrate building code compliance, but do not themselves have the training or expertise to evaluate building code compliance issues.
 Information about building permits can be found here.
 If uncertain about permits, sellers should check with their city or county building department.
-County websites can be found by clicking here.
-For cities click here.
+Local building department websites can be found by clicking here.

 If repairs or remodels have been completed very recently, the seller should make sure no construction liens have been or will be filed against the property.
 Construction valued at $50,000 or more done within three months of a sale may trigger additional requirements under the Homebuyer Protection Act.
 A complete explanation of the Act and its requirements for sellers is available from the Construction Contractors Board here.

 If any repairs are required during the transaction, the seller should make sure a licensed construction contractor is doing the repairs.
-Information about individual contractors is available here.
+You can find information about a specific contractor by clicking here.
 After the repairs have been done, the seller should consider having a re-inspection done to assure the repairs were done properly.
 Such re-inspections are often made a term of the sale contract when repairs are made during a transaction.

 Whether the property is connected to a city sewer, septic system or other on-site wastewater treatment system is important information.
 The condition of such systems can be highly material in a real estate transaction and a seller should always verify the type of sewage system present on the property even if this information is provided in the MLS data sheet or Seller’s Property Disclosure Statement.

-Oregon also requires that all private wells not already registered with the state be registered at the time the property is transferred.
-Real estate forms in use in Oregon often delegate to the buyer the responsibility for registering the well.
-For information on the state well registration program, click here.
+Oregon also requires that all private wells not already registered with the state of Oregon be registered at the time the property is transferred.
+Real estate forms in use in Oregon often delegate to the buyer the responsibility for registering the well with the Oregon Water Resources Department (OWRD).
+A useful guide to the OWRD Well Identification Program can be found by clicking here.
+For more information on Domestic Wells, visit www.HealthOregon.org/wells.

 Sellers should be aware of potential problems associated with underground oil storage tanks.
 Such tanks can cause serious problems if they have leaked oil.
 Underground oil tank leaks can create serious potential liability for sellers even if they do not know of the leak.
 Oil storage tanks, including home heating oil tanks, are closely regulated in Oregon.
 An explanation of Oregon laws concerning home heating oil tanks can be found here.

-A seller who knows or suspects that property has an underground storage tank should take appropriate steps to protect his own interests, including seeking information from the Department of Environmental Quality (DEQ) and, if necessary, consulting with an environmental hazards specialist or attorney.
-Sellers are advised to hire appropriately trained environemental professionals to inspect the property if an underground oil storage tank is found or suspected .
+A seller who knows or suspects that property has an underground storage tank should take appropriate steps to protect his own interests, including seeking information from the Department of Environmental Quality (DEQ) and, if necessary, consulting with an environmental hazard’s specialist or attorney.
+Sellers are advised to hire appropriately trained environmental professionals to inspect the property if an underground oil storage tank is found or suspected.

 Oil storage tank inspection, decommissioning and cleanup requires a special license from DEQ.
-A list of licensed providers can be found here.
+A list of licensed providers can be found here under the question, “How do I find out if a contractor is licensed by DEQ to perform heating oil tank services?”
 Inspection, decommissioning and cleanup of oil tanks can take time.
 Sellers who are aware of the existence of a tank should, therefore, begin the process early to avoid transaction delays.
-Real estate licensees are not trained or licensed to provide advice or services regarding underground oil storage tanks, but can assist the seller in finding the proper professionals.
+Real estate licensees are not trained or licensed to provide advice or services regarding underground oil storage tanks but can assist the seller in finding the proper professionals.

 Environmental hazards include everything from expansive soils to landslides to forest fires, tsunamis, floods and earthquakes.
-Environmental hazards can also include indoor air quality (e.g., radon or carbon monoxide) and hazardous materials, like asbestos.
+Environmental hazards can also include indoor air quality (e.g., radon, mold, or carbon monoxide) and hazardous materials, like asbestos.
 Environmental hazards known to the seller must be disclosed to all buyers.
 Sellers in doubt about such hazards should check with the county in which the property is located.
-Oregon counties can be located here.

 Information about specific contaminated sites that have been reported to the government can be found here and, for sites specific to Oregon, click here.
 Real estate licensees are not trained and do not have the expertise to discover and evaluate environmental hazards.
 Sellers, therefore, are advised to hire appropriately trained environmental professionals to inspect the property and its systems or fixtures for environmental hazards if there is any question regarding environmental hazards.